xiexr/SuperDecode/README.md

 Unzip the tar.gz file to your local disk (using command: tar -zxf superdecode_linux.tar.gz).
 Ensure no space in the path.
 An example script is provided in the directory for you to run the test example data of each tool.
 #### Alternatively, you can download the package via Cowtransfer (link:[https://tbtools.cowtransfer.com/s/d69cdec128f64e](https://tbtools.cowtransfer.com/s/d69cdec128f64e)).
+#### SuperDecode can also be accessed from the plugin store of TBtools.

 ## How to use SuperDecode to analyze mutations?
 SuperDecode provides three modules: DSDecodeMS, HiDecode, and LaDecode.
 Each module has distinct advantages.